oVirt/ovirt-site/source/release/4.4.3/index.md

 # oVirt 4.4.3 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.4.3 Seventh Release Candidate as of October 29, 2020.
+The oVirt Project is pleased to announce the availability of the 4.4.3 Eighth Release Candidate as of November 05, 2020.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.